 Blankfein, 57, returned to the witness stand yesterday at Gupta’s insider-trading trial in Manhattan federal court.
-Assistant U.S. Attorney Reed Brodsky asked him whether Gupta had permission to tell outsiders what he learned at a meeting of the board’s audit committee on March 12, 2007, and other days, before the firm disclosed quarterly (GS) results.
+Assistant U.S. Attorney Reed Brodsky asked him whether Gupta had permission to tell outsiders what he learned at a meeting of the board’s audit committee on March 12, 2007, and other days, before the firm disclosed quarterly (GS:US) results.
 Prosecutors accuse Gupta of leaking the data.

 “Did you authorize Mr. Gupta to disclose on March 12, 2007, any information that was learned at the audit committee meeting to any outsider?”
 Brodsky asked.